sudhamadhavi/AtliQ-Grands-Revenue-Analysis-for-Hospitality-Domain/README.md

 - Domain Knowledge in Hospitality Domain.

 ## Repository Overview:
-- AtliQ Grands Hospitality Analysis:Contains Dashboards which shows how much revenue can increase with its analysis.
+- AtliQ Grands Hospitality Analysis.PDF : Contains Dashboards which shows how much revenue can increase with its analysis.
 - Data Sets Used for Analysis.